 Total alkalinity indicates the water's ability to buffer PH changes.
 Buffering means you need to use a larger quantity of a chemical to change the PH.
 At low TA levels, the PH tends to swing around wildly.
 At high TA levels, the PH tends to drift up.

 You can raise TA with baking soda.
 It is often best to make large TA adjustments in a couple of steps, testing the water after each one, as adding large quantities of baking soda can raise the PH a little and you don't want the PH going out of range.
 If you need to lower your TA level, see How To Lower Total Alkalinity.

 CH - Calcium Hardness

 Calcium hardness indicates the amount of calcium in the water.
 Over time, water with low calcium levels will tend to dissolve calcium out of plaster, pebble, tile, stone, concrete, and to some extent fiberglass surfaces.
 You can prevent this from happening by keeping the water saturated with calcium.
 In a vinyl liner pool there is no need for calcium, though high levels can still cause problems.
-A plaster pool should have CH levels between 250 and 350 if possible.
+A plaster pool without a SWG should have CH levels between 250 and 350 if possible.
+With a SWG, CH should be kept between 350 to 450.
 Calcium helps fiberglass pools resist staining and cobalt spotting.
 If you have a spa you might want to keep CH at at least 100 to 150 to reduce foaming.

 You increase CH with calcium chloride, sold as a deicer and by pool stores, or calcium chloride dihydrate, sold by pools stores for increasing calcium.
 You lower calcium by replacing water or using a reverse osmosis water treatment.